meldew/2023_Bachelor_Project_AGV_Docking/README.md

 # Setup Instructions
 > __Warning__
 NOTE:
 This package has only been tested with ROS Melodic and VMware Workstation 17 Player.
-It has not been tested with other ROS versions or on a clean Linux machine. --Throughout the guide, make sure to follow the instructions for ROS Melodic and Robotino.
+It has not been tested with other ROS versions or on a clean Linux machine. --Throughout the guide, make sure that the following instructions are made for ROS Melodic and Robotino only!
 Installation: